 The Pay it Ohnward campaign and Grilling for Charity initiative were designed to give individuals within our organization the opportunity to use their time, talent and influence to generate change.
 These initiatives not only showcase our Ohnward culture and values but in turn encourage others to give back as well.
 Our goal is for the cycle to repeat and the impact it has on our local communities, to multiply!
 The process was simple.
 The impact was substantial.

 “Pay It Ohnward” is a pay it forward program with the company fronting the money for employees to use in the manner they see the most need.
 Ohnward granted each employee $100 to share their hearts, time, and compassion with individuals and organizations within the communities served and around the world.
 The money given is important, but inspiring others to do the same is what really fuels the Pay It Ohnward concept.
-2014, 2015, 2016 and 2017 Pay It Ohnward gifts totaled over $85,935 over the four years since its inception.
+From 2014 to 2019, Pay It Ohnward gifts totaled over $125,000 over the six years since its inception.
 Ohnward has directly impacted over 200 individuals, families, and organizations each year.

 Bank partners also host Grilling for Charity events throughout the summer months.
 The Ohnward organization provides all of the food and volunteers and a nonprofit group is selected for each event.
 The selected group then benefits from these efforts.
 Donations from individuals and area businesses can range from $2 - $1,000.
-Grilling for Charity events in 2017 brought the Grilling for Charity total for the past five years to $183,005!
+Grilling for Charity events in 2019 brought the Grilling for Charity total for the past seven years to over $225,000!

 Kendra Fagerland-Beck, Chief Operating Officer of Ohnward Bancshares, Inc. states, “Our organization has always had a tradition of giving back.
 Our banks focus on the needs of local families, businesses, and farmers which has an overwhelming impact on the communities we serve.
 However, not only do our bank's and ancillaries support area businesses but we also contribute to our school districts, youth programs, benefits, and fundraisers.
 Our employees follow that lead by generously donating money and volunteer hours to good causes.
 We intend to continue to give back within our local communities and look forward to many more years of growth and community impact to come.”